MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDomainNameReference.md

 Read-only, Nullable.
 Supports $expand and $filter by the OData type of objects returned.
 For example /domains/{domainId}/domainNameReferences/microsoft.graph.user and /domains/{domainId}/domainNameReferences/microsoft.graph.group.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDomainNameReference](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDomainNameReference?view=graph-powershell-v1.0)

 ## SYNTAX